jononovo/pyKids2510/assets/chapter1-elements-demo.md

 # CHAPTER 1 ELEMENTS DEMO
-## FARM HOMESTEAD
+## TREASURE ISLAND

-Welcome to your Farm Homestead!
-This chapter demonstrates the new Element Interaction System with collectibles, doors, and interactive elements.
+Welcome to Treasure Island!
+A vast island full of secrets, collectibles, and adventure.
+This chapter demonstrates map inheritance between missions.

 --- <!-- Mission 1 -->
-## MISSION 1: GATHER RESOURCES
+## MISSION 1: ISLAND EXPLORER

 ### AVAILABLE AFTER
 Starting the game

 ### OBJECTIVE
-> Collect gems and coins scattered around the farm using the new element system
+> Explore the island and collect 5 gold coins scattered around the beach and forest paths

-Learn to collect items with `player.collect()`.
-Walk to each collectible and use the command to add it to your inventory!
+You've just arrived on Treasure Island!
+Use `move_forward()`, `turn_left()`, and `turn_right()` to navigate the paths.
+Collect coins with `collect()` and return to base camp.

 ### SUCCESS CRITERIA
-- Collect all 4 gems
-- Collect all 3 coins
+- Collect all 5 gold coins
-- Return to your starting position
+- Return to your starting position (base camp)
+- Use the collect() command

 ### REWARDS
-- Gems: +4
-- Coins: +3
+- Coins: +5
 - Unlocks Mission 2

 <!-- Starter Code -->
 ```
 import player

-# Walk to collectibles and use collect()
-player.move_forward(2)
+# Explore the island and collect coins!
+player.move_forward()
 player.collect()
 ```